Why Does It Take the IRS So Long to Approve My Tax Exempt Application?

 - Bylaws or other rules of operation

-Plus, you must register an account at pay.gov and pay the registration fee of $275 ( as of March 2018) with a credit or debit card.
+Plus, you must register an account at pay.gov and pay a registration fee with a credit or debit card.

 Tip for easy submittal: